ocefpaf/qartod_manuals/docs/ADCP.md

 | Suspect = 3 | N/A                                                                                                                                                      | None                               |
 | Pass = 1    | The data message is valid if the calculated checksum (`CKSUMCAL`) is identical to the transmitted checksum (`CKSUMXMT`).                                 | `IF CKSUMCAL = CKSUMXMT, flag = 1` |

-Test Exception : Test cannot be applied when no checksum or other message integrity verification is provided.
+Test Exception: Test cannot be applied when no checksum or other message integrity verification is provided.

 Example: `CKSUMXMT = FF4A`, `CKSUMCAL = FF4A`, flag = 1

 **Sensor Tilt (Test 3) - Required**